Stacktape

 Internal port (workload-internal)

-Opens the specified port of the container for communication with other containers of this workload.
+Opens a port for communication with other containers within the same workload.

 ContainerWorkloadInternalIntegration API reference